Xilinx/RapidWright/README.md

 ### Development setup

 RapidWright includes a git pre-commit hook that runs some quick checks before commits.
-The hook is installed by creating a file in the subdirectory `.git/hooks` of your checked out repository.
-In that directory, create an executable file `pre-commit` with the following content:
+After cloning the repository, the hook is not enabled by default.
+To enable it, run this command:

 ```
-#!/bin/bash
-make pre_commit
+make enable_pre_commit_hook
 ```

+You will only have to do this once.